 Trump threatens social media after Twitter fact-checks him

-WASHINGTON, DC, United States (AP) — President Donald Trump threatened social media companies with new regulation or even shuttering yesterday after Twitter added fact checks to two of his tweets.
-He turned to his Twitter account — where else? — to tweet his threats.
+WASHINGTON, United States (AP) — President Donald Trump on Wednesday threatened social media companies with new regulation or even shuttering after Twitter added fact checks to two of his tweets.

-The president can't unilaterally regulate or close the companies, and any effort would likely require action by Congress.
-His Administration shelved a proposed executive order empowering the Federal Communications Commission to regulate technology companies, citing concerns it wouldn't pass legal muster.
+The president can't unilaterally regulate or close the companies, which would require action by Congress or the Federal Communications Commission.
 But that didn't stop Trump from angrily issuing strong warnings.

-Trump, the historically prolific tweeter of political barbs and blasts, claimed on Twitter early yesterday that tech giants “silence conservative voices”.

-“We will strongly regulate, or close them down, before we can ever allow this to happen,” he tweeted.
-Later, also on Twitter, he threatened, “Big Action to follow”.
+Claiming tech giants “silence conservative voices,” Trump tweeted early Wednesday, “We will strongly regulate, or close them down, before we can ever allow this to happen.”
+Later he tweeted without elaboration, “Big Action to follow.”

 But some Trump allies, who have alleged bias on the part of tech companies, have questioned whether platforms like Twitter and Facebook should continue to enjoy liability protections as “platforms” under federal law — or be treated more like publishers, which can face lawsuits over content.